vincehi/pulp/README.md

 ## Features

-- Cross-plateform : Windows, MacOS (intel / Silicon), Linux
+- Cross-platform : Windows, MacOS (intel / Silicon), Linux
 - Scan a folder and retrieve audio files
 - Easily organize and search your audio files
 - Modern and user-friendly interface